boundary/remedy-tsi-bulkingestion-script/README.md

 		}
 	},
 ```
-> 1. The placeholder definition contains the remedy `fieldId` , Which defines that this fieldId's value from Remedy Entry will be used in place of this placeholder.
+> 1. The placeholder definition contains the Remedy `fieldId` , which defines that this fieldId's value from Remedy entry will be used in place of this placeholder.

-> 2. In case of valueMap is present in the definition its value would be used otherwise the Remedy value will be used.
+> 2. If valueMap is present in the definition its value would be used otherwise the Remedy value will be used.